orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- Need to be reversible, different position different model
 - Extracting modular features? ; Learn patterns, extract them and construct them using code; or compress that code into a modular model which calls code.

+Science lab, you're trying to create a new element, you have your energy which you can focus on very specific instantiations of an item.
+Then you search for those item

 ---